hungphongbk/vue-ssr-docs/vi/caching.md

 # Lưu trữ bộ nhớ đệm

-Although Vue's SSR is quite fast, it can't match the performance of pure string-based templating due to the cost of creating component instances and Virtual DOM nodes.
-In cases where SSR performance is critical, wisely leveraging caching strategies can greatly improve response time and reduce server load.
+Although Vue's SSR is quite fast, it can't match the performance of pure string-based templating due to the cost of creating component instances và Virtual DOM nodes.
+In cases where SSR performance is critical, wisely leveraging caching strategies can greatly improve response time và reduce server load.

 ## Lưu trữ đệm cấp trang

-A server-rendered app in most cases relies on external data, so the content is dynamic by nature and cannot be cached for extended periods.
+A server-rendered app in most cases relies on external data, so the content is dynamic by nature và cannot be cached for extended periods.
 However, if the content is not user-specific (i.e. for the same URL it always renders the same content for all users), we can leverage a strategy called [micro-caching](https://www.nginx.com/blog/benefits-of-microcaching-nginx/) to drastically improve our app's capability of handling high traffic.

 This is usually done at the Nginx layer, but we can also implement it in Node.js: